This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 They should also leave a great distance between crop rows to reduce the chances of infection.

-Furthermore, they should keep their potatoes dry by using mulching or plastic sheets to avoid having them sit in water for long periods.
+Furthermore, they should keep their potatoes dry by using mulching plastic sheets to avoid having them sit in water for long periods.

 Tips To Prevent Potato Blight In Your Garden